loopold/cable-notes/README.md

 # Cable Notes

 This is a concept solution for network administrators to make changes in network cable connection under control.
-I show you my idea how to use developer tools like git or vscode to managing network coble connections, switches, patch panels, and cabinets.
+I show you my idea how to use developer tools like Git and VSCode to managing network cable connections, switches, patch panels, and cabinets.
 Logging changes is simple from today.

 ---